- Posted by Mike

 If, though, you never had the luxury of a machine to wash dishes for you, installation becomes a bit more involved.
 You must pay for wiring to be run (this usually involves a dedicated circuit breaker added to your house panel), pipes to be installed, and, possibly, space to be carved out from your counter and cabinets.
 All of this adds to installation cost.

-Because of the wide range of circumstances an installer might face, the “average cost” of installation can vary greatly.
+Asking yourself how much does Home Depot charge to install dishwasher?
+The cost to install a dishwasher by home depot can vary because of the wide range of circumstances an installer might face, the “average cost” of installation can vary greatly.
 The experts at Home Depot’s ProReferral site peg it at $112 to $210 dollars for a dishwasher installation, not including any cabinetry modifications.
 This is, of course, in addition to the cost of the machine itself.

 Should You Do it Yourself?